nate-thegrate/rpg-character-tool/README.md

 Randomized arrays are a great way to get all of the benefits with none of the drawbacks!
 Just take a bunch of similarly effective arrays (this app includes a bunch and supports copy/paste) and pick one at random.

+### Character Ideas

+After stats are generated, the app will display some great character suggestions based on the results!

 <br>

 # Call of Cthulhu